markdewing/next_steps_in_programming/background.md

   This is an account of my personal journey through several iterations of these ideas.

   In graduate school, I kept a Latex document with all the equations (and derivations) needed to write my research code.
-Scientific papers store the information in a compressed form, and I wanted all the equations in an uncompressed form, to make it all plainly visible.
+Scientific papers store the information in a compressed form - it takes some reading and re-reading to unpack them.
+This document stored the results of that unpacking (or at least the equations) in an uncompressed form, to make it all more plainly visible.
 One problem is that I still had to manually type the expressions into the computer program (Fortran, at the time).
 That step was still error-prone - it would be much better to store the equations in a better format (than Latex), and convert them to code automatically.
-(The document is here: [Notes on the Wavefunction and Local Energy](http://www.markdewing.com/qmc/eloc/eloc.pdf)
+(The document is here, for Quantum Monte Carlo calculations: [Notes on the Wavefunction and Local Energy](http://www.markdewing.com/qmc/eloc/eloc.pdf)

   One first attempt used MathML to make the equations look more like math.
 [Programming in Mathematical Notation](http://www.markdewing.com/prog_in_math/intro.xhtml)